Introduction to Microsoft Office Word 2007 and How to Use the Office Button

 Microsoft Office Word 2007

-In my previous hubs, I have tackled how to use and work with Microsoft Office Word 2003.
-In this hub, we are going to have a look at using Microsoft Office Word 2007.
+In my previous articles, I have tackled how to use and work with Microsoft Office Word 2003.
+In this article, we are going to have a look at using Microsoft Office Word 2007.
 When Microsoft Office Word 2007 was introduced, it came up with some new features making it a little bit hard for some people to work with comfortably.
-It might not have been a challenge to the technical people.
-Nevertheless, it is a good program to use for creating text documents and formatting.
+It might not be a challenge to the technical people.
+Nevertheless, it is a good program to use for creating text documents and formatting them.
 Once you get used to it, you get addicted to it.

 Opening Microsoft Office Word 2007

 To open Microsoft Office Word 2007, click the Start button, in the lower left corner of the screen, then click All Programs, move the cursor over Microsoft Office and select Microsoft Office Word 2007.
 If you have a short cut icon placed on the Windows desktop, double click quickly on it to open.

 Features of Microsoft Office Word 2007

 The features of Microsoft Office Word 2007 window are almost similar to those of Microsoft Office Word 2003.
 The most common new feature is the replacement of the toolbar with ribbons and the file menu has been replaced with the office button.
 The other menus have been replaced by tabs.
 Moving your cursor over the Microsoft Office Button a preview image appears, the Office button also turns orange.

 The MS Word 2007 Features